• There are no suggestions because the search field is empty.

 All behavior is communication.

 "Bad behavior" or “misbehavior” is primarily driven by unmet needs, lack of skill, and unprocessed emotion or pain.
 From this viewpoint, as parents, we can take a step back and get curious, even when we feel insulted by our children’s behavior.
-Releasing judgment and looking at your child’s behavior in new ways will increase compassion and empathy.
-And when necessary, boundaries may be necessary, too.

 Often, our adult children are a mirror of our collective investment in the relationship or lack thereof.
 Relationship health is always at risk if we do not honor, nurture, and fertilize it with love and respect.
-How do you win back respect from your grown children if it's been lost?

 Perhaps you might even feel your disrespectful grown child owes you an apology and you're stuck in a stalemate.
-Deal with a disrespectful behavior, such as not returning phone calls, while also seeking to understand their perspective.
+Deal lovingly with disrespectful behavior, such as not returning phone calls, while also seeking to understand their perspective.

 It can be a stark realization if we find out that our relationship isn’t as strong or healthy as we once thought, and it’s not what we desire it to be either.
 Every parent wants to stay connected and have a great relationship with their kids, no matter how old they are.

 However, when our children are young adults, they expect the same respect anyone would require.
 If you want adult kids to respond to you lovingly or desire to spend time with you, it may be necessary to let go of unrealistic expectations and have an open and honest conversation.
-Negative emotions in you or your grown child are a symptom of unresolved hurt or pain.
-Letting them know you care about their feelings and well being can make a big difference.

 Modeling healthy communication is key; you're still their parent.
 One thing is for sure, reciprocity and mutual respect are required.